Avraham Gombiner: Debate over name of the book

 Aaron Worms criticized him for titling the book with a traditional title for God and referencing the closing of the first blessing in the Amidah.
-However, Chaim Michael states that there is no basis for his critique and its all empty talk.
+However, Chaim Michael states that there is no basis for his critique and that it is all empty talk.

 Halakhah, minhag, custom

 Gombiner's innovative approach to commenting on the Shulchan Aruch was to incorporate the customs of his contemporary Poland.
 The work is terse and difficult and needed explanation by later commentators.
 His lasting effect on halakhah was the incorporation of the Kabbalistic customs of Safed, especially those found in Rabbi Isaiah Horowitz's Shene Luhot Haberit.

 He taught that customs should be respected.
 In the case of the blessing of "giving strength to the weary" he writes that one does not undo an old custom, and believed that opponents like Rabbi Yosef Karo likely repented of changing minhag at the end of his life.

 Dealing with the widespread practice of hiring gentiles to work for the community on the Sabbath, he wrote, "they allow themselves to hire a Gentile under contract to remove the garbage from the streets, and the Gentile does the work on the Sabbath."
 He assumed that a prior rabbi had approved the action "and we must conclude that a great rabbi handed down this ruling" for the sake of the community.

 Regarding the universal practice of not giving people who claim to be Kohanim priority in many cases (such as not taking food first) he said it is most likely because modern-day Kohanim do not have any proper proof of their pedigree.

-He taught that aliyot should be given based on events in congregants' lives, such as marriage, birth and death, rather than always giving it to the scholars.
+He taught that aliyot should be given based on events in congregants' lives, such as marriage, birth, and death, rather than always giving it to the scholars.

-He taught that "women are exempt from counting the omer, since it is a positive time-bound commandment".
+He taught that "women are exempt from counting the omer, since it is a positive time-bound commandment.
 Nonetheless, they have already made it obligatory upon themselves."

 He held that one child can count for a minyan for the Torah reading.
 Some modern rabbis wish to extrapolate from this opinion to include counting women for a minyan in a Partnership Minyan, while others disagree.
 This controversial point is discussed in recent responsa.

 While usually giving his imprimatur to local customs, in the case of the custom to donate firecrackers and fireworks to the synagogue in honour of Simchat Torah, Rabbi Gombiner believed it proof of the effect of allowing boorish commoners to celebrate a scholars' holiday.